 At the 1st of February, 2008 the new amendment to the Electricity Market Act came into force.
 According to this amendment, the connection fees for small-scale electricity generation (maximum 2 MVA) may not include the costs caused by strengthening the existing electricity network but only include the direct costs of connection.
 The new regulation also sets the maximum level of the network charges for the electricity generation connected to the distribution network.
-The annual network charges collected from an electricity generator may not exceed 0.07 cent/kWh.
+In the distribution networks the annual network charges for input collected from an electricity generator may not exceed 0.7 EUR/MWh.